chanyoonzhu/leetcode-python/index.md

 ## LinkedList
 - tips:
-    use dummy node to avoid checking edgecases 146, 116/117
+    use dummy node to avoid checking edgecases 146-LRU Cache, 116/117
 - problems:
     - add/remove: 83-Remove Duplicates from Sorted List
     - find out the size of a circular linkedlist or the middle of the linkedlist